-The Financial Times graduate trainee programme recruits and trains entry-level journalists for long-term careers at one of the world’s leading global news organisations.
+The Paul McClean graduate trainee programme, now open for applications, recruits and trains entry-level journalists from all walks of life for a long-term career at one of the world’s leading and most respected news organisations.

-The scheme has been renamed the Paul McClean graduate trainee programme in memory of one of our most promising trainees.
-Paul was a gifted journalist who produced groundbreaking work during his two years at the FT.
+The scheme is named after Paul McClean, a gifted journalist who produced groundbreaking work during his two years as an FT trainee.
 Sadly, Paul passed away in September 2017.

 The Paul McClean graduate trainee programme is not an internship or fellowship: it is a full-time contract as a trainee Financial Times journalist.

 This scheme is not for professional journalists or anyone who has started training courses with other media organisations.

 There is no single type of person whom we employ at the FT; our strength is in our employees, from all different backgrounds, united by a passion for delivering compelling, smart journalism.